Pastors' Blog

 Here are some notable features of A Feast of Hymns through the years.

 In every one of them, Steven Zork has served as choral conductor, the most frequent participating choir being the Andrews University Chorale.
 Frequently, premier presentations of new musical works and arrangements have occurred.
-A brass quartet or quintet has been frequent, as have been string quartet.
+A brass quartet or quintet has been frequent, as have been string quartets.

 Retired Lead Pastor Dwight Nelson spoke the homilies in most of them.
 Pathfinder youth and leaders have collected and processed many thousands of food items for members of the community in association with the Procession of Thanksgiving.
 Thousands of notes of Thanksgiving have been written.
 Many prayers of joy have ascended.